exviva/papla/README.md

 This feature is planned for future releases.

-## Integration with Money, I18n and Rails
+## Integration with I18n and Money

 ### I18n